What Wood Makes The Best Wood Floor

 Grainy woods like oak and ash disguise life’s little mishaps more than clean, non-grainy woods like maple, cherry or birch.
 Some like lots of grain because they feel it looks more like real wood… others prefer a more uniform overall colour and appreciate maples NON grainy appearance… this is personal preference, so can’t help you with that one 🙂

 The non-science guy would define “density” as how heavy it is and use it as a pretty good guide on how many dents it will or will not resist.
-More weight equals greater density equals less dents…. but it can come with a price.
-Some very dense exotic woods only like humid tropical environments and can have problems when forced to live in dryer northern climates.
+In solid wood hardwood flooring more weight equals greater density equals less dents …. but it can come with a price.
+Some very dense exotic woods only like humid tropical environments and can have OTHER problems when forced to live in dryer northern Ontario climates.
+FYI: if you are considering an engineered product the entire “sandwich” needs to be considered.
+The top decorative layer can be a VERY dense exotic wood, but if its only 1/16″ thick, its kind of irrelevant!! … what’s below that??

 Many exotic woods are quite dark in natural colour, so rarely “stained” to alter their colours.. this can be a definite advantage.
 If the floor gets scratched you never expose a lighter coloured wood underneath… this is also true of our darkest domestic species, american black walnut.
 Having said that dark woods also show more dust and animal hair.